uf-reef-avl/BagGetFilter/README.md

 ![Select Area Bag file](./docs/imgs/Select_Bag_Area.png "Select Area Bag File")

- - All of the topics contianed in the bag file(s) will be displayed under the "Topics" column.
+ - All of the topics contained in the bag file(s) will be displayed under the "Topics" column.
 The clipboard area of the bags will be also populated with some common roslaunch commands.
 The user will be able to see it by clicking on the "Show Clipboard" button.
 The "Clear Bags" button clears the bags currently loaded in the application.

 ![Clipboard](./docs/imgs/Clipboard.png "Clipboard")